Accelerated Mobile Pages: Google control

 Joshua Benton, director of the Nieman Journalism Lab at Harvard University, said: "There is a sense in which AMP is a Google-built version of the web.
 We are moving from a world where you can put anything on your website to one where you can't because Google says so."
 Ramon Tremosa, a Spanish member of the European Parliament, said: "AMP is an example of Google dialing up its anti-competitive practices under the nose of the competition regulators."

 Matthew Ingram of Fortune expressed concerns about Google's role and motives regarding the AMP Project:

 In a nutshell, these publishers are afraid that while the AMP project is nominally open-source, Google is using it to shape how the mobile web works, and in particular, to ensure a steady stream of advertising revenue ...
 More than anything else, the concerns that some publishers have about AMP seems to be part of a broader fear about the loss of control over distribution in a platform-centric world, and the risks that this poses to traditional monetization methods such as display advertising.

 These charges were rebutted by Google.
 Google's Madhav Chinnappa stated that AMP must be a collaborative industry initiative in order for it to succeed in the long term:

 I get a little bit irritated when sometimes people call it Google's AMP, because it's not ...
 AMP was created as an open-source initiative and that for me is the reason for its success.

 In September 2018, Google began transitioning AMP to a more open governance model with governing committees composed of different stakeholders in the project, ranging from publishers that use AMP including The Washington Post and Axios to other companies such as Microsoft and Twitter.

 Pre-rendering problems

-Some AMP implementations such as Google search results use pre-rendering to improve loading speeds of AMP pages.
-As in other cases where pre-rendering is used, this is out of the user's control and may increase data usage.

-AMP prefetching and pre-rendering results in some additional data (and power) use with each search.
-The average 1.4 MB of additional data per search that is used for pre-rendering an AMP page that the user may not visit is not trivial overhead for certain users with limited data plans.
+Some AMP implementations, such as Google search results, download and render AMP pages before a user navigates to them to improve loading speeds.
+A 2019 study found that, on average, AMP pre-rendering contributed an additional 1.4 MB of data downloaded per search, which "is not trivial overhead for certain users with limited data plans."